Pacers trade forward Paul George to Thunder

 Darron Cummings / AP

+Paul George has a new home, and Russell Westbrook has a new star teammate.

-Two people with knowledge of the details say the Indiana Pacers have agreed to trade Paul George to the Oklahoma City Thunder for Victor Oladipo and Domantas Sabonis in a stunning deal that gives MVP Russell Westbrook a new running mate.
+The Indiana Pacers have agreed to trade George to the Oklahoma City Thunder for Victor Oladipo and Domantas Sabonis, said two people with knowledge of the details.
+The stunning deal gives Westbrook, the newly crowned NBA MVP, some serious help next season and makes the already rugged Western Conference even more daunting.

-The people said teams came together on the trade Friday just hours before the free agent market was set to open.
-The people spoke to The Associated Press on condition of anonymity because the trade was not official.
+The two teams came together on the trade Friday just hours before the free agent market was set to open, said the people who spoke to The Associated Press on condition of anonymity because the trade was not official.
+It is not expected to be finalized until the moratorium ends, but that didn't stop the rest of the league from reacting about the newest dynamic duo to form.

-George told the Pacers recently that he planned to leave as a free agent next summer, forcing the team to find a trade before losing him for nothing.
-The All-Star forward averaged a career-best 23.7 points last season in leading Indiana to the first round of the playoffs.
+The entire league expected George to be on the move after he informed the Pacers of his plans to leave as a free agent next summer.
+That forced Kevin Pritchard, who was recently elevated to take over basketball operations after Larry Bird's abrupt resignation, to find a trade before losing him for nothing.
+Pritchard called George's decision "a gut punch," but didn't panic.
+He resisted offers on draft night, when many analysts said he would get the best package, and waited until just before the free agent market's opening bell.

 The trade was first reported by ESPN.